Lambeau Field Seating Information

 The Champions Club:

 The Champions Club seating area was completed in 2013 and is located at the very top of the South endzone near the South Scoreboard.
-In this area, those sitting in the Champions Club enjoy an open air, panoramic view of the stadium.
-These club seats are not behind glass, but do afford the opportunity to enter a sheltered area where the game can be viewed from TV monitors.
+In this area, those sitting in the Champions Club enjoy an indoor panoramic view of the stadium.
+These club seats are indoors behind glass, and afford the opportunity to enter a sheltered area where the game can be viewed from TV monitors.
 There is a small table situated between each pair of Champions Club seats.
 The seats themselves are comfortable with padded seat backs and cup-holders.
 A unique benefit to patrons in this club seating area is the inclusions of unlimited food and non-alcoholic beverage in the purchase price.
 Unlimited food and non-alcoholic beverages are accessed in an adjacent serving area.
 Champions club seats are sold “by the seat.”

 The private suites and terrace suites (both sometimes referred to as “skyboxes”) are located around the top of the stadium.
 The private suites extend on each side from about the endline area to the middle of the field.
 The terrace suites were completed in 2013 and are situated in the South endzone area.
 A description of the two different types of suites follows below.